Bakit Mahal Pa Rin Kita: Background and release

 The song was written by Harish Joya and produced by Kedy Sanchez as Osabel's original song in the second of final one-on-one of the fourth season of The Clash.
 After performing Beyoncé's "Listen", Osabel received an exclusive management contract from GMA Network, music contract from GMA Music, talent contract from GMA Artist Center (now Sparkle), a brand new car, 1 million pesos, and a house and lot.

 The official audio was released on February 11, 2022.

 Usage in media

-It is locally used for the theme song of The Penthouse: Season 3.
+It is locally used for the theme song of South Korean television series The Penthouse: Season 3.